The Mission Inn Hotel & Spa: History

-The property began as a quaint adobe boarding house called The Glenwood Cottage, built by engineer/surveyor Christopher Columbus Miller and on November 22, 1876, the Millers took their first paying guest.
+The property began as an adobe boarding house called Glenwood Cottage, built by engineer/surveyor Christopher Columbus Miller and on November 22, 1876, the Millers took their first paying guest.
 In February 1880, Miller's son Frank Augustus Miller purchased the hotel and land from his father.
-It became into a full-service hotel in the early 1900s due to California's economic citrus boom and warm weather, attracting wealthy travelers and investors from East Coast and Europe.
+It became a full-service hotel in the early 1900s due to California's economic citrus boom and warm weather, attracting wealthy travelers and investors from the East Coast and Europe.
 In 1902, Frank changed the name to the "Glenwood Mission Inn" and started building, in a variety of styles, until he died in 1935.

 Miller's vision for the eclectic structure was drawn from many historical design periods, revivals, influences, and styles.
 Some are Spanish Gothic architecture, Mission Revival Style architecture, Moorish Revival architecture, Spanish Colonial style architecture, Spanish Colonial Revival Style architecture, Renaissance Revival architecture, and Mediterranean Revival Style architecture.
 With one section over another, addition upon addition, the result is a complicated and intricately built structure.
-It contains narrow passageways, exterior arcades, a medieval-style clock, a five-story rotunda, numerous patios and windows, castle towers, minarets, a Cloister Wing (with catacombs), flying buttresses, Mediterranean domes and a pedestrian sky bridge among many other features.
+It contains narrow passageways, exterior arcades, a medieval-style clock, a five-story rotunda, numerous patios and windows, castle towers, minarets, a Cloister Wing (with an underground Cloister walk), flying buttresses, Mediterranean domes and a pedestrian sky bridge among many other features.

-During the 30-year construction period, Miller traveled the world, collecting treasures to bring back to the hotel for display.

-The St. Francis Chapel houses four large, stained-glass windows and two original mosaics by Louis Comfort Tiffany in 1906.
-The windows were salvaged from the Madison Square Presbyterian Church and the chapel purpose built to house them.
+The St. Francis Chapel houses eight, stained-glass windows created by Louis Comfort Tiffany in 1906.
+The windows were salvaged from the Madison Square Presbyterian Church and the chapel was purpose-built to house them.
 The Mexican-Baroque styled "Rayas Altar" is 25 feet tall by 16 feet across, carved from cedar and completely covered in gold leaf.
 For his "Garden of Bells," Miller collected over 800 bells, including one dating from the year 1247 described as the "oldest bell in Christendom."